muratoner/blazornotiflix/README.md

 dotnet add package BlazorNotiflix
 ```

-If you want see other installation options then visit https://www.nuget.org/packages/BlazorNotiflix nuget page.
+If you want see other installation options then visit https://www.nuget.org/packages/BlazorNotiflix nuget page

 ### Step 2
 Add js and css definitions in _Host.cshtml file